-- Inspired by the events detailed in Tolkien’s history of Middle-earth beyond The Hobbit and The Lord of the Rings, Rings of Power takes audiences thousands of years before the events of those novels, dubbed the Second Age of Middle-earth.
+- Inspired by the events detailed in J.R.R.
+Tolkien’s history of Middle-earth beyond The Hobbit and The Lord of the Rings, Rings of Power explores what happened long before the events of those novels, dubbed the Second Age of Middle-earth.

 - It’s set to begin streaming on Prime Video starting September 2, and you can check out the first teaser here.